-This course is available as a private course and can be tailored to your requirements.
+This course is available as an online course, phone to enroll.
+This course can also be tailored to your requirements as a private course.
 Please contact us on +353 1 6390050 for further information or email firstname.lastname@example.org

 PRINCE2® Project Board